Diego-Fabbri/Disney_Movies_dataset_analysis/README.md

 # Disney Movies dataset analysis
-This project analyzes Disney Movies Gross dataset by a PowerBI dashboard for data visualization and further insigths gathering.
+This project analyzes *Disney Movies 1937-2016 Gross Income* dataset by a PowerBI dashboard for data visualization and further insigths gathering.
 The R script cleans source data which is available [here](https://www.kaggle.com/rashikrahmanpritom/disney-movies-19372016-total-gross).

 Project's files are: